We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 And a very weird TARDIS landing noise!

 There's a hint of some enemy who already knows the Doctor!
-We've only just had the cybermen three stories ago...
+We've only just had the Cybermen three stories ago so it obviously can't be them...
 Could it finally be the Daleks returning?

 The TARDIS has got yet more problems.
 But I suppose if you were exploded and put back together then you wouldn't be too well either.